petkokp/capillary-bridges-image-analysis/README.md

 ## Future Work

 The fine-tuned SAM model is accurate but too slow for real-time use.
 Otsu's method is fast but less accurate.
 A promising next step is to apply the **LoRA fine-tuning method to FastSAM/MobileSAM**.
 This could result in a model that is both fast (suitable for real-time) and highly accurate.
+The current dataset is quite small. **Annotating more images** and training the models on them is another promising direction for future work.